 - The Ultimate Vegan Lasagna

 - Quick & Easy Vegetable Spaghetti

 - Spaghetti and Italian Vegan Meatballs

 If you try this stuffed shells recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

-SIMPLE CHEESE MANICOTTI
+SIMPLE VEGAN MANICOTTI